-- 1. Uniform Eligibility List Form -- copy may be found as Appendix C in the CIAC Handbook -- completed form must be submitted via the password-protected online eligibility center two days after the first contest for each and every CIAC-controlled sport team be it varsity, junior varsity, freshman or sport club which the member school participates. - 2.
-Rules of Eligibility -- copy mailed to member schools in July -- a copy of this form may be found as Appendix B in the CIAC Handbook. - 3.
-CIAC Canceled Game Forfeiture Form -- copy of form may be found as Appendix P in the CIAC Handbook copies may be obtained from the CIAC central office upon request -- must be completed for all canceled varsity contests which appear on the schedule of games submitted to CIAC -- this form when properly submitted will permit a canceled league or non-league game to be forfeited. - 4.
-CIAC Eligibility Protest Form -- a copy of this form may be found as Appendix D in the CIAC Handbook -- this form is to be used by a member school when there is a belief that a CIAC rule of eligibility has been violated -- this form is not to be used for filing a protest relative to a game playing rule. - 5.
-Cooperative Team Application -- a copy of this application may be obtained by contacting the CIAC central office -- form is to be fully completed when member schools are desirous of forming a cooperative team in a CIAC-controlled sport -- there are date limitations per each season as to when the form must be filed -- Appendix R - 6.
-Disqualification/Ejection Form (Player/Coach) -- included in each of the sport tournament packets prior to the start of each specific sports season -- must be completed at the conclusion of the season and prior to the tournament -- Appendix T. - 7.
-Entry Form (Specific Sport CIAC Tournament) -- included in each of the sport tournament packets on CIAC website -- casciac.org -- must be filed by date specified via the password-protected online eligibility center when a varsity team is close to qualifying for the CIAC tournament for that sport and wishes to participate -- a late fee will be assessed for forms not filed on time. - 8.
-Schedule Form (Specific Sport CIAC Tournament) -- included in each of the sport tournament packets for those sports which require a certain winning percentage in order to qualify for the CIAC tournament -- must be filed via the password-protected online eligibility center on date specified -- this form is not required in the following sports -- cross country, indoor and outdoor track, swimming, wrestling -- a late fee will be assessed for forms not filed on time. - 9.
-Game Officials Nomination Form -- included in some, not all tournament packets -- must be completed and submitted via the password-protected online eligibility center by time specified. - 10.
-Facilities Form -- included in some, not all, tournament packets -- to be submitted via the password-protected online eligibility center by the time specified -- important if games are to be played at the higher ranked school site. - 11.
-Out-of-State Game Report Form -- copies may be obtained from the central office -- must be filed when a member school engages in a dual meet or game with an opponent from another National Federation Region I state -- must be sent to the CIAC office, 30 days before the CIAC tournament for the specific sport -- Appendix S. - 12.
-Certificate of Compliance with CIAC Recruitment Policy -- Appendix Q of the CIAC Handbook -- forms must be completed no later than September 15, each year. - 13.
-National Federation Sanction Form -- information regarding National Federation sanction may be found in the CIAC Handbook, Section 10.0 -- application may be found in Appendix W. - 14.
-CIAC Transfer Waiver Form -- signatures of both sending and receiving school principals stating that transferring students have not been recruited for athletic reasons -- Appendix U.
+- 1. Rules of Eligibility -- copy mailed to member schools in July -- a copy of this form may be found as Appendix B in the CIAC Handbook. - 2.
+CIAC Transfer Waiver Form -- signatures of both sending and receiving school principals stating that transferring students have not been recruited for athletic reasons -- Appendix C. - 3.
+CIAC Eligibility Protest Form -- a copy of this form may be found as Appendix D in the CIAC Handbook -- this form is to be used by a member school when there is a belief that a CIAC rule of eligibility has been violated -- this form is not to be used for filing a protest relative to a game playing rule. - 4.
+CIAC Canceled Game Forfeiture Form -- copy of form may be found as Appendix P in the CIAC Handbook -- copies may be obtained from the CIAC central office upon request -- must be completed for all canceled varsity contests which appear on the schedule of games submitted to CIAC -- this form when properly submitted will permit a canceled league or non-league game to be forfeited. - 5.
+Certificate of Compliance with CIAC Recruitment Policy -- Appendix Q of the CIAC Handbook -- forms must be completed no later than September 15, each year. - 6.
+Cooperative Team Application -- a copy of this application may be obtained by contacting the CIAC central office -- form is to be fully completed when member schools are desirous of forming a cooperative team in a CIAC-controlled sport -- there are date limitations per each season as to when the form must be filed -- Appendix R - 7.
+Out-of-State Game Report Form -- copies may be obtained from the central office -- must be filed when a member school engages in a dual meet or game with an opponent from another National Federation Region I state -- must be sent to the CIAC office, 30 days before the CIAC tournament for the specific sport -- Appendix S. - 8.
+Disqualification/Ejection Form (Player/Coach) -- included in each of the sport tournament packets prior to the start of each specific sports season -- must be completed at the conclusion of the season and prior to the tournament -- Appendix T. - 9.
+National Federation Sanction Form -- information regarding National Federation sanction may be found in the CIAC Handbook, Section 10.0 -- application may be found in Appendix U. - 10.
+Entry Form (Specific Sport CIAC Tournament) -- included in each of the sport tournament packets on CIAC website -- casciac.org -- must be filed by date specified via the password-protected online eligibility center when a varsity team is close to qualifying for the CIAC tournament for that sport and wishes to participate -- a late fee will be assessed for forms not filed on time. - 11.
+Schedule Form (Specific Sport CIAC Tournament) -- included in each of the sport tournament packets for those sports which require a certain winning percentage in order to qualify for the CIAC tournament -- must be filed via the password-protected online eligibility center on date specified -- this form is not required in the following sports -- cross country, indoor and outdoor track, swimming, wrestling -- a late fee will be assessed for forms not filed on time. - 12.
+Game Officials Nomination Form -- included in some, not all tournament packets -- must be completed and submitted via the password-protected online eligibility center by time specified. - 13.
+Facilities Form -- included in some, not all, tournament packets -- to be submitted via the password-protected online eligibility center by the time specified -- important if games are to be played at the higher ranked school site.